 Through sexual contact

 Pubic lice are more often transmitted through sex.
-Physical contact increases the chances of lice moving from one person’s coarse body hair to another’s.
-Whether it’s pubic hair or other body hair, close contact during sex makes it easy for lice to spread.
+Physical contact increases the chances of lice moving from one person’s coarse hair to another’s.
+Whether it’s hair in the groin area or other body hair, close contact during sex makes it easy for lice to spread.

 Through personal contact